bsagevedant/cnnfromscratch/README.md

 ---

-**Built with ❤️ by Bhaskar** - Demonstrating the power of understanding deep learning from the ground up!
+**Built with ❤️ by dev** - Demonstrating the power of understanding deep learning from the ground up!
 # cnnfromscratch